-- 4. Click OK. - 5.
-To force all LDAP users to re-authenticate, restart the Fortify Software Security Center server.
+- 4. Save and close your app.properties file. - 5.
+Restart Fortify Software Security Center.

 Implementation of SCIM 2.0 Protocol

 When you enable System for Cross-domain Identity Management (SCIM) in Fortify Software Security Center, a SCIM 2.0 API client pushes users and groups to Fortify Software Security Center via the SCIM 2.0 protocol for provisioning and managing identity data.
 So, you do not have to go through the Fortify Software Security Center ADMINISTRATION view to add users.
 Instead, you configure users and groups from the SCIM 2.0 API client.